ctrlplusb/react-async-component/README.md

-> This is a starter kit for an npm library.
-See the [STARTER](/docs/STARTER.md) docs for more information on how it is configured and how you should use it.
-Delete this message and customise the readme below to your own needs.
+> This is my personal starter kit for an npm libraries.

 # Your Library Name